AksoEo/docs/api/index.md

 # AKSO API Documentation
-Clients (users or applications) interact with AKSO through its RESTful CORS API.
+Clients (users or applications) interact with AKSO through its RESTful API.

 AKSO is an acronym for “Administra Komuna Sistemo Organiza”.